 Atmosphere and Earth’s Surface

-Surface temperatures
+Surface Temperatures

 Temperatures of the deep past (65 Ma to 8 ka)

-This assessment of the paleo reference periods (Cross-Chapter Box 2.1) draws from studies based mostly or entirely on indirect observational evidence from geological archives (i.e. proxy records) rather than reconstructions that rely more heavily on modelled parameters and those based on deep-ocean temperatures (e.g. Köhler et al., 2015; Friedrich et al., 2016).
+This assessment of the paleo reference periods (Cross-Chapter Box 2.1) draws from studies based mostly or entirely on indirect observational evidence from geological archives (i.e. proxy records) rather than reconstructions that rely more heavily on modelled parameters and those based on deep-ocean temperatures (e.g., Köhler et al., 2015; Friedrich et al., 2016).
 In contrast to AR5, temperature estimates from climate models are not included in the assessed values for paleo reference periods in this chapter.
-AR5 concluded that the reconstructed GMST during the PETM was 4°C–7°C warmer than pre-PETM mean climate (low confidence), and that the EECO and the MPWP were 9°C–14°C and 1.9°C–3.6°C warmer than pre-industrial, respectively (medium confidence).
+The AR5 concluded that the reconstructed GMST during the PETM was 4°C–7°C warmer than pre-PETM mean climate (low confidence), and that the EECO and the MPWP were 9°C–14°C and 1.9°C–3.6°C warmer than pre-industrial, respectively (medium confidence).
 The GMST during the LIG was assessed at 1°C–2°C warmer than pre-industrial (medium confidence), whereas SROCC narrowed the range to 0.5°C–1.0°C warmer, but did not state a confidence level.
-AR5 further concluded that it was very likely that the LGM was 3°C–8°C colder than pre-industrial, and likely that the maximum rate of global warming during the subsequent deglacial period was 1°C–1.5°C kyr-1.
+The AR5 further concluded that it was very likely that the LGM was 3°C–8°C colder than pre-industrial, and likely that the maximum rate of global warming during the subsequent deglacial period was 1°C–1.5°C kyr–1.